 If you’ve found yourself dealing with crow’s feet or fine lines around the eyes, using an eye serum can potentially make a big difference in your appearance.
 Here’s the thing; many people don’t realize it but the skin around our eyes is actually about 80% thinner than the skin on the rest of our body.
 And when you add to that the stress of our daily lives, pollution and late nights at the office (or bar), it’s no wonder that the eyes are the first place where we notice fine lines and wrinkles!
 Dark, puffy circles and bags under eyes can make you feel less attractive and make you appear older than you really are.
-Luckily, there are options out there for you to fix these problems without having to pay a cosmetic surgeon for Botox, collagen or other expensive and potentially dangerous procedures.
+Luckily, there are options out there for you to fix these problems without having to visit a cosmetic surgeon.
 One such option involves incorporating the best eye serum for your skin type into your daily skin care regimen.

 What Do Eye Serums Do?

 A serum actually does a number of things, depending on the exact brand and manufacturer.
 An under eye serum is meant to address some of the following problems: